SMTV Live: Format

 SMTV Live operated on a live-television format for its timeslot on Saturday.
 Alongside the involvement of audience of children and celebrity guests - including bands - the programme mostly consisted of studio segments that were interwoven around regular children programming used during the show's over 2-hour timeslot.
 Studio segments frequently featured sketches by the presenters, competitions (including phone-ins), and other features.

 Programming

 Children's programming featured on SMTV Live consisted of two categories - cartoons and live-action programmes:

 Sketches

 Presenters often conducted a variety of sketches on the programme during SMTV Live's broadcast.
-Most were performed by McPartlin and Donnelly, with assistance from Deeley, with many often being parodies of programmes being aired between 1998 - 2003.
+Most were performed by McPartlin and Donnelly, with assistance from Deeley, with many often being parodies of programmes airing between 1998 and 2003.
 The most prominent sketches used on the programme included: